tezos-checker/ctez/README.md

 Each time the CFMM pushes its rate to the ctez contract, the drift, and the target factor for ctez, are adjusted.

-If the price of ctez implied by the CPMM is below the target by over 1/64th, the drift is *raised* by about one percentage point per fractional years per fractional days since the last adjustment.
-If the price of ctez is more than 1/64th above the target, the drift is *lowered* by about one percentage point per fractional years per fractional day since the time of last adjustment.
+If the price of ctez implied by the CFMM is below the target, the drift is *raised* by  `max(1024 * (target / price - 1)^2, 1) * 2^(-48)` times the number of seconds since the last adjustment.
+If it is below, it is *lowered* by that amount.
+This corresponds roughly to a maximum adjustment of the annualized drift of one percentage point for every fractional day since the last adjustment.
+The adjustment saturates when the discrepancy exceeds one 32ndth.
 Note that, by a small miracle, `ln(1.01) / year / day ~ 1.027 * 2^(-48) / second^2` which we use to simplify the computation in the implementation.

-Given that there's almost no real movement in this pair, it doesn't need a whole lot of liquidity to function effectively, just a tad enough that the rate read from the contract isn't too noisy, hence the lack of baking shouldn't be a huge hindrance.

-## Why does it work?
+## Rationale

-If the price of ctez remains below its target, the drift will keep increasing and at some point, under a quadratically compounding rate vaults are forced into liquidation which causes ctez to be bid up to claim the tez in the vaults.
+If the price of ctez remains below its target, the drift will keep increasing and at some point, under a quadratically compounding rate vaults are forced into liquidation which may cause ctez to be bid up to claim the tez in the vaults.

-If the price of ctez remains above its target, the drift will keep decreasing making it profitable to mint and sell ctez while collecting baking rewards.
+If the price of ctez remains above its target, the drift will keep decreasing which might make it attractive to mint and sell ctez while collecting baking rewards.

 The drift is a mechanism that automatically discovers a competitive rate at which one might delegate.